 If you've been noticing an uptick in spaces with a wabi-sabi aesthetic lately, you're not imagining it—it's absolutely having a moment.
-Though the technically untranslatable term has been compared to other far-flung vocab favorites like hygge, it's both more explicitly aesthetic and more philosophical than its Nordic counterpart—which may be part of why it's so tough to define or pin down.
+Though the technically untranslatable term has been compared to other far-flung vocab favorites like Hygge, it's both more explicitly aesthetic and more philosophical than its Nordic counterpart—which may be part of why it's so tough to define or pin down.

-"Wabi-sabi is having a moment right now because 2020 has been a year filled with unprecedented challenges," explains Shanty Wijaya of ALLPRACE homes.
+"Wabi-sabi is having a moment right now because 2020 has been a year filled with unprecedented challenges," explains Shanty Wijaya of ALLPRACE Properties.
 "We're now spending much more time at home and becoming increasingly aware that change is the only constant in life.
 The wabi-sabi principle and design style help us instill a sense of peace and calm in our anxious minds during a challenging year, and it teaches us to find beauty in imperfection, form a deep connection to nature, and enjoy the simple pleasures in life."

 Wabi-Sabi is a Japanese term that can be translated to mean "flawed beauty" or "the perfection in imperfection."
 It often refers to the beauty found in nature which is organic, asymmetrical or otherwise "imperfect" but still aesthetically pleasing.
 Though it's tricky to pin down a strict definition, the general philosophy has been taken in recent years to describe an aesthetic that emphasizes nature, the incomplete or impermanent, and a "slow living" approach.